Updated 18 October 2021

 The Festival of Ideas team will publish their insights soon.

 New website coming soon

-There is a reason for the current threadbare appearance of this website — we are building a new website with updated content.
-Our smartphone and tablet learners are already using it — and it should be ready for public view by the end of September.
+There is a reason for the current threadbare appearance of this website — we are building a new website with updated content – and not bothering so much with this one.
+Our smartphone and tablet learners are already using the new site — and it should be ready for public view soon.